Thiago (footballer, born 1996)

-Thiago Rodrigues da Silva (born 12 June 1996), or simply Thiago, is a Brazilian footballer who plays for Arouca as a goalkeeper.
+Thiago Rodrigues da Silva (born 12 June 1996), or simply Thiago, is a Brazilian footballer who plays as a goalkeeper.

 Career

 Flamengo

 Thiago made his professional debut for Flamengo in a Campeonato Carioca match against Portuguesa in March 2017.

 Thiago played his first Brazilian Série A match against Avaí at Estádio da Ressacada on 11 June 2017 in a 1-1 draw.

 On 4 January 2019, Atlético Goianiense announced that they had loaned Thiago for one year.
 But 16 days later, the deal was cancelled because of a divergence about a clause in the loan deal that demanded Thiago to play at least 60% of the club matches.

 América (MG) (loan)

 On 20 May 2019, he moved to América Mineiro, on loan until the end of 2019.